-Completion of the 4 course, Marine Science core curriculum: EEMB 243 (Biological Oceanography) GEOL 266 or GEOG 267 (Chemical Oceanography) GEOL 276 (Geological Oceanography) GEOG 263 (Introduction to Physical Oceanography)
+- 1. Completion of four out of five core courses: - EEMB 242 (Marine Com Eco Con Bio) - EEMB 243 (Biological Oceanography) - GEOL 266 or GEOG 267 (Chemical Oceanography) - GEOL 276 (Geological Oceanography) - GEOG 263 (Introduction to Physical Oceanography) - 2.
+Completion of 16 additional units of upper-division and graduate level courses in marine science and in the student's area of specialty, exclusive of courses numbered 596 and higher.

-- 2. Completion of 16 additional units of upper-division and graduate level courses in marine science and in the student's area of specialty, exclusive of courses numbered 596 and higher. - Presentation of one seminar per year in the Marine Science Graduate Seminar (MARSC 595). - 4.
+- 3. Presentation of one seminar per year in the Marine Science Graduate Seminar (MARSC 595). - 4.
 Satisfactory performance on a written qualifying exam covering a broad synthesis of marine science at the end of the first year.
 All students will take the same exam. - 5.
 Satisfactory performance on an oral qualifying exam administered by the student's dissertation committee.
 The exam will include the student's area of specialty and the dissertation prospectus.
 It should be taken by the end of the third year of study, at the latest.
 Students petition to be advanced to candidacy after passing this exam. - 6.
 Submission of a satisfactory dissertation. - 7.
 Presentation of a research seminar in open forum at the completion of the dissertation.